Home Improvement Arc

 "Yes, yes, exactly, Mr. Gate Guard."

 It covered that distance literally in the blink of an eye.
-With that much speed, it would be easy to shake off monsters and just barrel through, and they could even cut across the wilderness as a shortcut, leaving the highway.
+At that speed, shaking off monsters would be trivial — they could just barrel through.
+They could even cut across the wilderness as a shortcut, bypassing the highway entirely.

 Still, five days, huh…